Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

-{\bf Extinction:} Since the SN fields have not been chosen, we assume that the field will have a low value of $E(B-V) = 0.015$~mag \citep{Schlafly11}.
-Systematic errors associated with this extinction are discussed in Section~\ref{diss}.\\
+{\bf Lensing:} {\red We simulate distance dispersion from line-of-sight gravitational lensing.
+For SNe at $z>1.4$ we use the log-normal approximation in \citet{Marra13}.
+For $0.4 < z < 1.4$, lensing is computed from a 900 deg$^{2}$ patch of the MICECATv1\footnote{\url{https://cosmohub.pic.es}} simulation.
+For $z<0.4$, the distance dispersion at $z=0.4$ is scaled by $z/0.4$.
+The resulting root-mean square (RMS) dispersion is $0.04\times z$, which is on the low side of predictions \citep[e.g.,][]{Jonsson10}.
+We therefore scale the dispersion by $\sim$1.4 to achieve the average predicted dispersion of $0.055 \times z$.}\\

-{\bf Cosmological Priors:} After the simulation, selection cuts are applied and each light curve is fit with the SALT2 model.
-Typical broadband {\it WFIRST} light-curve fits are shown in Figure~\ref{RICK} for a range of redshifts.
-The ensemble of fitted parameters ($c$,$x_{1}$,$m_{\rm B}$) are then used to determine cosmological constraints through the use of CosmoMC \citep{Lewis13}.
-FoMs are calculated corresponding to the inverse area of the 95$\%$ confidence contours in the $w_{0} - w_{a}$ space \citep{Albrecht06}.
-For each FoM determination, we assume a flat Universe and marginalise over $H_{0}$ and $\Omega_{M}$.
-Furthermore, we include constraints from both baryon acoustic oscillation \citep[BAO;][]{Anderson14} and cosmic microwave background \citep[CMB;][]{Planck15} datasets.
+{\bf Galactic Extinction:} Since the SN fields have not been chosen, we assume that each field will have a low value of $E(B-V) = 0.015$~mag.\\

-To provide an anchor to the SN distance measurements, we also include 800 simulated SNe~Ia with $z < 0.1$ observed from a source other than {\it WFIRST}, which we model as having the characteristics of the Foundation SN survey (Foley et al., in prep).
-The Foundation survey uses the PS1 telescope and observes low-$z$ ($0.01 < z < 0.1$) SNe in $griz$ every 5 days with typical distance uncertainties $<0.1$~mag.
-A similar exterior low-$z$ SN~Ia sample is a requirement specified in the SDT report.
+{\bf Low-Redshift Sample:} To provide an anchor for the SN~Ia Hubble diagram, we include 800 simulated SNe~Ia with $z < 0.1$ from a source other than {\it WFIRST}, which we model as having the characteristics of the Foundation SN survey \citep{Foley17}.
+The Foundation survey uses the PS1 telescope and observes low-$z$ ($0.01 < z < 0.1$) SNe in $griz$ every 5 days with typical {\red distance modulus uncertainties} {\red due to measurement error $<0.1$~mag}.
+A similar external low-$z$ SN~Ia sample is a requirement specified in the SDT report. \\